 Then it enables the application services to communicate with each other transparently.
 It will patch the traffic that moves from one service to another through to the sidecar proxy.
 Then, they’re able to communicate with each other without the application being involved.

 It also takes the identity of the application.
 Why is that important?
 You can do some really interesting things with regard to security by taking the identity of the application.
-You can set out things such as MTL – mutual TLS – where you authenticate both the client and the server, or both sides of the services, so you can ensure that only the services that should communicate with each other, will.
+You can set up things such as MTLS [mutual TLS] where you authenticate both the client and the server (both sides of the service), so you can ensure that only authorized services that should communicate with each other.

-Then you have Mixer, where it does three things, in a sense: it makes sure that services that should communicate, will communicate, it does monitoring, and it also does quota management.
-And it has authentication, which I’ve already mentioned.
+- Mixer, which does three things, in a sense: it makes sure that only services that should communicate will communicate; it does monitoring; and it also does quota management.

 12:20 Istio with NGINX

 Where does NGINX come into play?
 I think that’s kind of a giveaway.
-NGINX will be represented in this diagram by becoming the sidecar proxy in the Istio environment, which gives you the ability to get best-in-class features that you know, from routing, to load balancing, to circuit breaker capabilities, and caching encryption.
+NGINX will be represented in this diagram by becoming the sidecar proxy in the Istio environment, which gives you the best‑in‑class features you already know: from routing to load balancing, circuit‑breaker capabilities, caching, and encryption.

 And we have roadmap that we’re going to go through as we’re iterating to the Istio deployment.
-On one side, we have Unit – that we announced this morning – that gives you the ability to take the sidecar proxy and integrate it side-by-side with services.
+On one side, we have Unit – which we announced this morning – that gives you the ability to take the sidecar proxy and integrate it side by side with services.

 We have a few more slides that we’re going to go over.
 I think what Sehyo has demonstrated is that NGINX makes quite a capable proxy within an Istio environment.
 We actually have several components that we plugged in.
 As part of the Istio environment, we have a plugin which we bring into NGINX to communicate the mixer to JRPC.